COMBINE-lab/salmon/doc/source/salmon.rst

 arbitrary fragments, Salmon pre-computes and stores the cumulative GC count for each transcript.
 This requires an extra 4-bytes per nucleotide.
-While this extra memory usage should normally be minor, it can nonetheless be controlled with the ``--gcSizeSamp`` option.
+While this extra memory usage should normally be minor, it can nonetheless be controlled with the ``--reduceGCMemory`` option.
-This option takes a positive integer argument *i*, such that Salmon stores the values of the cumulative GC count only at every *i*:sup:`th` nucleotide.
-The cumulative GC count at values between the sampled positions are recomputed on-the-fly when necessary.
-Using this option will reduce the memory required to store the GC information by a factor of *i*, but will slow down the computation of GC-fragment content by a factor of *i*/2.
-Typically, the ``--gcSizeSamp`` can be left at its default value of 1, but larger values can be chosen if necessary.
+This option replaces the per-nucleotide GC count with a rank-select capable bit vector, reducing the memory overhead from 4-bytes per nucleotide to ~1.25 bits, while being only marginally slower).

 """""""""""""""""""""
 ``--posBias``